Ekkathat: Bang Rachan

 With all efforts to dislodge and prevent the Burmese from laying siege failed, Ayutthaya resorted to its traditional strategy of passive stand inside of the citadel against the Burmese besiegers, relying on the physical strength of the Ayutthayan walls fortified by French architects in the late seventeenth century and the arrival of wet rainy season to ward off the Burmese.
 Meanwhile, when the Burmese were besieging Ayutthaya, in February 1766, a local Siamese resistance emerged against Burmese occupation in Bang Rachan, composing of local Siamese fighting men and some venerable monks as spiritual leaders.
 Bang Rachan defenders, however, fought against a local Burmese garrison in Wiset Chaichan rather than the main Burmese forces.
-According to Thai chronicles written later in 1795 in Siamese patriotic tone, the Bang Rachan encampment managed to resist the attempts of local Burmese garrison to subjugate them seven times, only falling to the Burmese on the eight attack on 20 June 1766 (2nd waning of eighth lunar month).
+According to Thai chronicles written later in 1795 in Siamese patriotic tone, the Bang Rachan encampment managed to resist the attempts of local Burmese garrison to subjugate them seven times, only falling to the Burmese on the eighth attack on 20 June 1766 (2nd waning of eighth lunar month).